PRO-2684/jiu/README.md

 ```

 When a single argument is passed, `?arg0` will consume it, leaving `arg1` empty.
 So this will also cause an error.

+#### Command

+The `command` field is a list representing the command to run, and  is made up of strings and arrays of length 1.
+Each string is treated as a literal, while each array is treated as a placeholder.

+The placeholders are interpolated with concrete values when the recipe is run.
+After interpolation, the command is executed in the directory of the config file.

+A placeholder can be one of the following:

+- `$VAR`: An environment variable.
+This will be replaced with the value of the environment variable `VAR`.
+    - If the variable is not set, an error will be returned.
+    - If the variable is empty, it will still be passed as an empty argument.
+- Others: An argument.
+This will be replaced with the value of the argument.
+If the argument is variadic, it will be replaced with all values of the argument.

 ### Running